drandreaskrueger/buyme/_how-to/django.md

 # Create project and app
 You DO NOT have to do all this.
-I have just documented all steps, how I have created the django app.
+I have just documented all steps, how I have created the **django app**.

 ### create django project & app within eclipse
 Within eclipse (4.5):